 Bookshelf cameras are a relatively small, wireless camera.
-Depending on the width of the lens, it offers a medium to a wide view.
+Depending on the width of the lens, it offers a medium to wide view.
 This type of camera is usually set at or slightly above eye level and used indoors for watching one specific room in a home or business.

 Dome cameras are named for their rounded shape and are popular because they are visible yet blend well with their surroundings.
 Their design makes it difficult for people to know exactly where the lens is looking.
-Some multi-camera CCTV systems use decoy domes, keeping people guessing as to whether or not there’s even an active camera in use at a given position.
+Some multi-camera CCTV systems use decoy domes, keeping people guessing as to whether or not there’s even an active camera in use at a given position or moment.
 It’s a good idea to change up which cameras are and are not in use if you employ this tactic in your security system.

 Bullet cameras, also known as lipstick cameras, tend to be mounted outdoors and focused on a specific area.
 Bullet cameras generally have a more extended range than dome cameras, making them ideal for viewing larger areas like parking lots.
 Most bullet cameras need a protective case and have a small lip to protect against glare and weather.

 Pan-tilt-zoom (PTZ) cameras move left to right (pan), up and down (tilt), and have an optical zoom to get a close look at distant areas.
 Users can control positioning remotely via keyboard, joystick, mouse, or even a phone app.
-Some PTZ security cameras feature presets and automatically scan between pre-determined locations.
+Some PTZ security cameras feature presets and automatically scan between predetermined locations.

 Cameras switch to night mode when light levels dip below a certain point.
-Expect a 10- to a 15-percent drop in resolution compared to daylight, but rest assured, that level of performance is more than sufficient for most scenarios.
+Expect a 10- to 15-percent drop in resolution compared to daylight, but rest assured, that level of performance is more than sufficient for most scenarios.

 However, more is not always better when it comes to night vision.
-Be sure to select a camera with a night-vision range no more than double the expected viewing distance.
-For example, if your desired viewing distance is 40 to 50 feet from the camera location, choose a camera with a 100-foot night-vision range.
+Be sure to select a camera with a night vision range no more than double the expected viewing distance.
+For example, if your desired viewing distance is 40 to 50 feet from the camera location, choose a camera with a 100-foot night vision range.
 The sweet spot is 50 to 80 percent of the camera’s max night distance.